skycoin/skywire-testnet/README.md

 ### Transports

-In order for a local Skywire App to communicate with an App running on a remote Skywire node, a transport to that remote Skywire node needs to be established.
+In order for a local Skywire App to communicate with an App running on a remote Skywire networking node, a transport to that remote Skywire networking node needs to be established.

 Transports can be established via the `skywire-cli`.